The-penis.com

 The failure of the testes to produce an appropriate level of testosterone for the body to which they are attached is called primary hypogonadism.
 The failure of the hormonal mechanisms that control the testes is called secondary hypogonadism.

 A variety of testosterone preparations are available that will substitute, with greater or lesser degrees of success, for a man's own testosterone.
-These include oral preparations, bi- or tri-weekly injected esters of testosterone, skin patches, and long lasting pellets implanted under the skin.
+These include oral preparations, bi- or tri-weekly injected esters of testosterone, or skin patches, and gels that are painted onto the skin.
 There is more information about all of these on the male menopause page of this website and there are plenty of references in the table below.

 Anorchia and maldescended or undescended testicles